 The aim of dental care providers is to prevent dental infection and improve oral health.
 Early detection and intervention can cure a majority of dental problems easily.
 X-rays have played a significant role in dental medicine in the diagnosis of diseases and in treatment planning.
 The technique involves exposure of teeth and soft tissues to ionizing radiation.
-Some of these radiations pass through the soft tissues while others are absorbed.
-The dentist goes through the radiograph to check for signs of infection or to get a better picture of the dentition, which may help in treatment planning for Philadelphia dental implants or Invisalign braces.
+Some of this radiation passes through soft tissues while some is absorbed.
+The dentist goes through the radiograph to check for signs of infection or to get a better picture of the dentition, which may help in treatment planning for dental implants or Invisalign braces.
 X-rays are a form of electromagnetic radiation.
 Since exposure of the body to radiations raises health concerns, the safety of dental X-rays is questioned today.
-Are X-rays harmful?

 X-rays are electromagnetic radiations which can pass through soft tissues of our body.
-The dentist firstly plans the angle of radiographed image required.
-The image is taken with the X-ray equipment on one side and a film or digital sensor on the opposite side.
+The dentist first plans the angle required.
+The image is then taken with the X-ray equipment on one side and a film or digital sensor on the opposite side.
 Teeth and bone block some of the radiations while others pass through.
-This leaves a picture of the teeth, gums and bone.
+This leaves a picture of the teeth, gums, and bone.
 The dentist can use the X-ray image to check for tooth decay, gum problems, infection of bone or other dental health problems.